tc39/notes/es7/2016-07/jul-27.md

 AK: 'global' seems fine.
 Most people don't seem to want 'self', Domenic.

-YK, AK: This doesn't give any new capability as
+YK, AK: This doesn't give any new capability

 JHD: Sounds like the next steps are for Mark to think through Yehuda's objection and see if he can support bare 'global', and for me to follow up with Mark, Dean and <who?>